lrpsantiago/fsess/README.md

 6. Make sure to set the following variables according to your needs:
    - DRIVER_NAME => Replace "Guest" to "Your Name"
    - DRIVER_NUMBER => Set a number of your preference from 0 to 99, make sure no other driver uses it.
+   - LEAGUE => Set your league according to your team: "F1" or "F2".
    - DEFAULT_SUSPENSION_STRENGTH => Set the strength percentage you use on your car suspensions, remember to put an "f" at the end of the number, e.g.: 6.32f;
 7. Most of times you won't change the following variables, but optionally you can set:
    - DEFAULT_SUSPENSION_POWER => Set the power percentage you use on your car suspensions, remember to put an "f" at the end of the number;